- Instructions for Form 1040-NR-EZ - Introductory Material

 Other situations when you must file.

-You also must file a return for 2016 if you need to pay social security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes.
+You must also file a return for 2019 if you need to pay social security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes.

-If you were an employee and received wages subject to U.S. income tax withholding, file Form 1040NR-EZ by April 18, 2017.
-(The due date is April 18, instead of April 15, because of the Emancipation Day holiday in the District of Columbia — even if you do not live in the District of Columbia.)
+If you were an employee and received wages subject to U.S. income tax withholding, file Form 1040-NR-EZ by April 15, 2020.

-If you did not receive wages as an employee subject to U.S. income tax withholding, file Form 1040NR-EZ by June 15, 2017.
+If you did not receive wages as an employee subject to U.S. income tax withholding, file Form 1040-NR-EZ by June 15, 2020.

 If you file after the due date (without extensions), you may have to pay interest and penalties.
 See Interest and Penalties, later.